FortniteChecker/FortniteChecker-Docs/README.md

 .kick <@user> <Reason> - Kick a member from the server with a reason for what he did .ban <@user> <Reason> - Ban a member from the server with a reason for what he did
 ```

+Keep track and log who you punish on your private discord server.

 ## Dynamic Channels Commands